pzandre/django-blog/README.md

 ### **A simple Blog-like webapp using Docker, PostgreSQL, NGinx and, of course, Django**
 #### *by Andre Henrique Rodrigues Perez*

-## Automated Linux set-up
+## Automated Linux setup
-### In order to properly run the automated set-up you must first:
+### 1. In order to properly run the automated setup you must first:

-1. Verify you have Docker and Docker compose installed.
+1.1 Verify you have Docker and Docker compose installed.
 Follow [this](https://docs.docker.com/get-docker/ "Get Docker") and [this](https://docs.docker.com/compose/install/ "Install Docker Compose") instructions if it is not installed.

-2. You may need to also follow [this](https://docs.docker.com/engine/install/linux-postinstall/ "Post-installation steps for Linux") instructions to properly setup the Docker service.
+1.2 You may need to also follow [this](https://docs.docker.com/engine/install/linux-postinstall/ "Post-installation steps for Linux") instructions to properly setup the Docker service.

+---

+2. Register at [Add Disqus Website](https://disqus.com/admin/create/ "Register Site - Disqus Admin").
+The website name you choose will be asked at step 5.

 3. We'll use the script made by Philipp Schmieder to create the SSL certs.

-Download the file "init-letsencrypt.sh" via [GitHub](https://github.com/wmnnd/nginx-certbot/ "Boilerplate for nginx with Let’s Encrypt on docker-compose") or using the following command:
+Download the file `init-letsencrypt.sh` via [GitHub](https://github.com/wmnnd/nginx-certbot/ "Boilerplate for nginx with Let’s Encrypt on docker-compose") or using the following command:

     `curl -L https://raw.githubusercontent.com/wmnnd/nginx-certbot/master/init-letsencrypt.sh > init-letsencrypt.sh`